If you’ve found yourself on this page I assume there is a reason: your last quarterly bill shocked you, and you are dreading opening your next one.

 It’s always best to talk to your local solar company or installer first, and request an inspection before getting a price.

-However, the CEC (Clean Energy Council) has given homeowners Solar Savings Calculator.
+However, the CEC (Clean Energy Council) has given homeowners a recommended spending guide, so that no one cuts corners or overcharges:

 STCs stand for Small Scale Technology Certificates.
 STCs are awarded by the government for reducing CO2 emissions.